top of page

 Southern Forests Ltd policy provides a structured approach for resolving complaints that is fair, equitable and will lead to solutions that are acceptable to all parties.

-This Forest Management Plan details the monitoring process in accordance with the forest certification scheme
+This Forest Monitoring Plan details the monitoring process in accordance with the forest certification scheme.

 bottom of page